Arunscape/Gallery-In-Three.js-HackED-Beta-2017/README.md

 ![preview of Horror Mode](/images/horrormode.PNG)

  ---
  ###### Note: All GIFs are loaded from [gfycat](https://gfycat.com/).
-Acid mode uses gfycat's API to fetch 100 top trending GIFs as links in a JSON object, then randomly selects GIFs to display.
+Party mode uses gfycat's API to fetch 100 top trending GIFs as links in a JSON object, then randomly selects GIFs to display.
 This functionality could easily have also been implemented in Snowboard Mode and Horror Mode as well, but it was more of a proof of concept.
-We wanted to focus on improving the other modes once Acid Mode was finalized, so the GIFs in Snowboard and Horror Mode are just direct links.
+We wanted to focus on improving the other modes once Party Mode was finalized, so the GIFs in Snowboard and Horror Mode are just direct links.

 ## Controls:
 Use the arrow keys on your keyboard to move

  <img src="/images/arrowkeys.png" width="200">

-Pressing the spacebar will toggle the camera automatically rotating slowly on all modes, except for the "full" Acid Mode
+Pressing the spacebar will toggle the camera automatically rotating slowly on all modes, except for the "full" Party Mode

 ## Our Backstory: